sitleng/sitl_ros2_cv/README.md

 }
 ```

----
+## Disclaimer

-**⚠️ Medical Device Notice**: This software is for research purposes only and is not intended for clinical use without proper validation and regulatory approval.
+This software is for research purposes only and is not intended for clinical use without proper validation and regulatory approval.